Various database servers have tools for creating a table by using GUI/Wizards.

 The table design view after executing this command:

-You can see the yellow icon for the ID field now.
+You can see the yellow key sign for the ID field now.
 That represents a primary key in MS SQL Server.

 Using Alter Table command for creating a primary key

-Rather than first deleting the table and recreating again; as I did for above example to add the primary key, you may also use ALTER TABLE command for adding a primary key in the table.
+Rather than first deleting the table and recreating it again; as I did for the above example to add the primary key, you may also use the ALTER TABLE command to add a primary key in the table.

 Suppose, we have created the table as in the first example.
 Now, we will add a primary key for the created table as follows:

-The ID column should be primary key in the sto_employee table after executing above command.
+The ID column should be the primary key in the sto_employee table after executing the above command.

 Creating a foreign key example

-The FOREIGN KEY is used to link tables together by referring primary key.
-The table that contains the primary key (or candidate key) is called the parent table while the table that contains foreign key is called the child table.
+The table that contains the primary key (or candidate key) is called the parent table while the table that contains the foreign key is called the child table.

 Suppose, we need another table, sto_emp_salaries_paid that will be used for storing the salaries paid to employees every month.